Solicitor Fees for Lasting Power of Attorney: What to Expect

 Choosing the right type of power of attorney depends on your specific needs.
 If you need help temporarily, an ordinary power of attorney may be sufficient.
 However, if you want to ensure that someone can manage your affairs if you lose mental capacity, a lasting power of attorney is essential.

-It’s important to discuss your options with a lawyer or solicitor to ensure you make the best decision for your situation.
+It’s important to discuss your options with a lawyer or consultant to ensure you make the best decision for your situation.

-The cost of having a solicitor draft a power of attorney can vary depending on several factors.
-These include the complexity of your situation, the type of power of attorney you require, and the solicitor’s experience and location.
-On average, solicitor fees for a straightforward power of attorney can range from £200 to £500 plus VAT.
+The cost of having a consultant create a power of attorney can vary depending on several factors.
+These include the complexity of your situation, the type of power of attorney you require, and the consultant’s experience and location.
+On average, consultant fees for a straightforward power of attorney can range from £200 to £500 plus VAT.

 Complexity of Your Situation

-The more complicated your situation, the more time and effort a solicitor will need to spend on your case.
-For example, if you have multiple properties, a large estate, or complicated family dynamics, the solicitor may need to spend extra time to ensure everything is legally sound.
+The more complicated your situation, the more time and effort a consultant will need to spend on your case.
+For example, if you have multiple properties, a large estate, or complicated family dynamics, the consultant may need to spend extra time to ensure everything is legally sound.

 Type of Power of Attorney